 This red warning light indicates that the interface module system detected a failure somewhere on the truck.
 There are many conditions that could trigger the light to illuminate.

-If this light illuminates, safely stop the truck, move directional control lever to PARK, shut off the engine, and notify maintenance personnel immediately.
+If this warning light illuminates, the operator should safely stop the truck, move selector switch to PARK, shut the engine off, and notify maintenance personnel immediately.

 E5.
 Battery Charging System Failure